 - Compact, All-in-One Design: The Solo soundbars are small and designed to fit neatly under your TV without obstructing the screen.
 There’s no separate subwoofer, making for a very clean setup.

 - Dialogue Mode: This is the star feature.
 With the press of a button, the soundbar adjusts its EQ to make voices and dialogue clearer and more prominent.
-It’s a game-changer for anyone who struggles to hear conversations over background music or sound effects.
+It’s a major upgrade for anyone who struggles to hear conversations over background music or sound effects.

 - Bluetooth Connectivity: Most models, including the popular Solo 5, feature built-in Bluetooth.
 This allows you to wirelessly stream music, podcasts, or any audio from your smartphone or tablet, turning your soundbar into a versatile home speaker.